atlassian/react-beautiful-dnd/docs/patterns/using-a-portal.md

 Wait, what is a `portal`?
 A `portal` is a simply another DOM node outside of the current component tree.
 By using a portal you are able to move the `<Draggable />` into another DOM node while dragging.
 This can allow you to get around the limitations of `position: fixed`.

-## Not using `React.Portal` by default
+## Not using `ReactDOM.createPortal` by default

-React provides a first class api for using `portals`: [`React.Portal`](https://reactjs.org/docs/portals.html).
+React provides a first class api for using `portals`: [`ReactDOM.createPortal`](https://reactjs.org/docs/portals.html).
 Originally we wanted to use it for all `<Draggable />`s while dragging.
 Unfortunately it has a big performance penalty - especially when dragging nodes with a lot of children ([React issue](https://github.com/facebook/react/issues/12247)).
-The reason for this is because components moving to a `React.Portal` are mounted and remounted which is quite expensive.
+The reason for this is because components moving to a `ReactDOM.createPortal` are mounted and remounted which is quite expensive.
 Therefore we are currently not supporting it out of the box.

-If your `<Draggable />` does not have many children nodes then you are welcome to use `React.Portal` on top of `react-beautiful-dnd`.
-If you are simply dragging cards in a list then you _should_ be fine using `React.Portal`.
+If your `<Draggable />` does not have many children nodes then you are welcome to use `ReactDOM.createPortal` on top of `react-beautiful-dnd`.
+If you are simply dragging cards in a list then you _should_ be fine using `ReactDOM.createPortal`.
 However, if you are dragging a column full of cards then you will get significant jank when a drag is starting.

 ## Example

 <!-- TODO: embed example here on new website -->

-We have created a [working example](https://react-beautiful-dnd.netlify.com/?selectedKind=Portals&selectedStory=Using%20your%20own%20portal&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel) that uses `React.Portal` to guide you.
+We have created a [working example](https://react-beautiful-dnd.netlify.com/?selectedKind=Portals&selectedStory=Using%20your%20own%20portal&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel) that uses `ReactDOM.createPortal` to guide you.
 You can view the [source here](https://github.com/atlassian/react-beautiful-dnd/blob/master/stories/11-portal-story.js)

 ## Tables